 Have you got your sponsor who is ready to commit financially?
 The next step for the intrapreneur is to begin to build a team.
 Working on a project while doing your full time job can be hard but it’s also very rewarding if done well.
 Building a team makes it easier, fun and educative.
 You get to learn from each other, share ideas, build and ultimately manage a team.
 And of course see your team thrive.
 Based on the plan you have put together, share your idea and get the support from your team as well.
 The whole point is to make sure your stakeholders are happy.

 Ensure that people feel the liberty to be part of something great and bigger than them.
 Allow your team to also select key areas to “own” in the process and project.
 From my experience, people are most invested when they have ownership.

 Lastly, reach out to your sponsor and provide bi-monthly or monthly updates to your sponsor to keep them in the loop.
 Agree with your sponsor on when and how they would like to receive these updates.
 Did I mention that you can have multiple sponsors as well?
 Yes you can.

 Did you find this post insightful?
-I’ll be sharing some of her tips and lesson learned building and championing some of her projects including The GlowingColours.com.
+I’ll be sharing some of my tips and lessons learned building and championing some of my projects including The GlowingColours.com.

 What tips have you used in building your business or entrepreneurial project?